helmwave/docs/docs/cli.md

 ### `graph`

-Show only :material-graph: graph of helm releases from plan.
+Show only :material-graph: graph of :simple-helm: helm releases from plan.

 !!! info "Flags"